What is Preventive Maintenance Management & How You Can Streamline It

-FM software not only allows for work orders to be created and sent digitally, but it also allows FMs to schedule recurring work orders.
-Using this feature, FMs do not need to make new work orders whenever preventive maintenance should be performed, saving time.
+Facilities management software not only allows for work orders to be created and sent digitally, but it also allows facilities managers to schedule recurring work orders.
+Using this feature, facilities managers do not need to make new work orders whenever preventive maintenance should be performed, saving time.

-Additionally, FM software has the ability to store photos, descriptions, and compliance requirements of various assets, which can be included in recurring work orders.
+Additionally, facilities management software has the ability to store photos, descriptions, and compliance requirements of various assets, which can be included in recurring work orders.
 This gives service workers a detailed knowledge of what type of work needs to be done and when.

 2. Real-Time Monitoring

-With FM software, facilities managers are able to manage all preventive maintenance efforts via calendars by location and preventive maintenance reports.
-Also, FM software can be used to validate preventive work via GPS check-in and check-out.
-These features give FMs the ability to monitor planned maintenance work from anywhere, reducing travel between locations and time spent physically watching over contractors.
+With facilities management software, facilities managers are able to view all preventive maintenance management efforts via calendars by location and preventive maintenance reports.
+Also, facilities management software can be used to validate preventive work via GPS check-in and check-out.
+These features give you the ability to monitor planned maintenance work from anywhere, reducing travel between locations and time spent physically watching over contractors.

 3. Automated Invoicing

-Another important capability of FM software is electronic invoicing.
-Facilities management software can auto-generate invoices based on predetermined rates each time preventive maintenance is scheduled.
+Another important capability of facilities management software is electronic invoicing.
+This can auto-generate invoices based on predetermined rates each time preventive maintenance is scheduled.
 It can then be sent to and completed by the contractor digitally, reducing paper and processing costs.
-Because preventive maintenance is done regularly and therefore results in many invoices, FM software is used to enable quick and accurate invoicing processes.
+Because preventive maintenance is done regularly and therefore results in many invoices, streamlining your preventive maintenance management enables quick and accurate invoicing processes.

 4. Cut Costs

-The analytical dashboards within FM software help give visibility into preventive maintenance spend by trade, category, provider, and other dimensions.
-When facilities management software reports on this data, it can expose trends and areas in which preventive maintenance spend can further be utilized.
+The analytical dashboards within facilities management software help give visibility into preventive maintenance spend by trade, category, provider, and other dimensions.
+When facilities management software reports on this data, it can expose trends and areas in which spend can further be utilized.

-Additionally, the advanced knowledge of upcoming planned services that facilities management software provides helps FMs keep costs in line.
+Additionally, the advanced knowledge of upcoming planned services that preventive maintenance management provides helps facilities managers keep costs in line.